 The goal of any Predictive Maintenance program is to develop a clear and efficient strategy that will improve Overall Equipment Efficiency (OEE) and ensure that machines are meeting all safety requirements.
-A successful Predictive Maintenance program will enable not only your machines to stay running but also protect your most valuable asset, your employees.
+A successful Predictive Maintenance program and any Machine Monitoring Systems will enable not only your machines to stay running but also protect your most valuable asset, your employees.

 In the past, Predictive Maintenance Programs have been deployed on a manual basis.
 Each machine has a specific schedule of when a service task needs to be completed.
 Once completed, the individual performing the task will make a note on a spreadsheet, checkbox, or report that confirms when and who this maintenance task was completed by.
 Unfortunately, when a shop, foundry, plant, or facility becomes busy, Predictive Maintenance can take a back seat to get parts out the door.

 While this may make sense at the time, in the end many companies suffer the consequences when maintenance tasks are pushed down the priority list.
 It’s also very easy to simply forget when a maintenance task is due?
 Unless you have the luxury of having a specific individual monitoring a maintenance schedule and then enforcing the adherence to the maintenance schedule, you can also fall behind on maintaining your equipment.